-- the Saturday following 1 September after their 15th birthday or - the Saturday following 1 September after their 16th birthday if - the child is on the blind register or came off it in the last 28 weeks or - you receive Disability Living Allowance for that child.
+- the Saturday following 1 September after their 15th birthday - the Saturday following 1 September after their 16th birthday if - the child is certified as severely sight impaired or blind by a consultant ophthalmologist - you receive Disability Living Allowance or Personal Independence Payment for that child

-If you are claiming childcare costs for more than one child, and the older child has reached the cut-off age, you will have to recalculate your childcare costs as you will no longer be able to claim for childcare for that child.
-If your average weekly costs go down by £10 or more, you must tell us as soon as possible, and within one month.
+If you are claiming childcare costs for more than 1 child, and the older child has reached the cut-off age, you will have to recalculate your childcare costs as you will no longer be able to claim for childcare for that child.
+If your average weekly costs go down by £10 or more, you must tell us as soon as possible, and within 1 month.

-Remember that we will stop paying you for your childcare if you stop qualifying for Working Tax Credit, so it's important to keep us up to date with any changes in your circumstances.
-You must tell us within one month if:
+Remember that we will stop paying you for your childcare costs if you stop qualifying for Working Tax Credit, so it's important to keep us up to date with any changes in your circumstances.
+You must tell us within 1 month if:

-- you or your partner stop working - your normal working hours, or your partner's, go below 16 hours a week - your partner is no longer in hospital or prison or they have stopped getting their disability benefit mentioned on page 2.
+- you or your partner stop working

+- your normal working hours, or your partner's, go below 16 hours a week

+- your partner

+- is no longer an inpatient in hospital

+- is no longer in prison serving a custodial sentence or remanded in custody awaiting trial or sentence

+- has stopped getting their disability benefit mentioned on page 2

+- is no longer entitled to Carer's Allowance

 These notes are for guidance only and reflect the position at the time of writing.
 They do not affect any right of appeal.
-Customer Information Team April 2012 © Crown copyright 2012
+HMRC Digital Services April 2015 © Crown copyright 2015 HMRC 11/14 5014401